trabdlkarim/trabdlkarim.github.io/resources/contributing.md

 ## Code of Conduct

-The projects and everyone participating in it is governed by the [TAK PI Code of Conduct]({% link resources/conduct.md %}).
+The TAK projects and everyone participating in them are governed by the [TAK PI Code of Conduct]({% link resources/conduct.md %}).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [contact@trabdlkarim.com](mailto:contact@trabdlkarim.com).

 ---